svlentink/myhugoblogs/blog.lent.ink/content/2022/certified-coder.md

 ## Just know the minimal

-During my career I've come across recently graduates from other fields that manged to be hired as a developer who (in my opinion) had very few skills.
+During my career I've come across recently graduates from other fields that managed to be hired as a developer who (in my opinion) had very few skills.
 For example a guy that only knew how to write Python in Jupiter notebook and didn't know how store it as a file/script and make it executable.
-From my current experience,
+In my career
 I've seen website developers (HTML) or data analists who were having very little skills or very narrow, but still were able to get hired as a developer enabling them to start growing while working.